15 Ways To Get Good-Quality Sleep (Even If You Aren't Getting Enough)

 Good sleep is essential to good health, and getting enough hours in bed is just part of the equation—those Zzz's need to be top-notch to actually benefit your well-being.

-But first, let's define quality sleep.
 According to the National Sleep Foundation, "good" sleep quality means falling asleep within about 30 minutes, staying sound asleep throughout the night with a maximum of one mid-sleep wakeup, and being able to drift back to sleep within 20 minutes of that one awakening.

 If all of that sounds like a dream, and instead you're struggling to stay asleep, then your sleep quality needs some work.
+Here are some healthier bedtime habits—all backed by research and medical experts.

 1. Reduce screen time.